 ‘You think you know the story’

-The Cabin in the Woods is a 2011 American horror film co-directed and co-written by Drew Goddard and Joss Whedon.
-It stars Kristen Connolly, Chris Hemsworth, Anna Hutchison, Fran Kranz, and Jesse Williams.
+The Cabin in the Woods is a 2009 American horror feature film co-directed and co-written by Drew Goddard and Joss Whedon.
+The movie stars Kristen Connolly, Chris Hemsworth, Anna Hutchison, Fran Kranz, and Jesse Williams.

 Having worked together previously on Buffy the Vampire Slayer and Angel, Goddard and Whedon, wrote the screenplay in three days, describing it as an attempt to “revitalise” the slasher film genre…

-The Cabin in the Woods premiered on March 9, 2012 at the South by Southwest film festival in Austin, Texas and was released in the United States on April 13, 2012.
-The film went on to be a critical and commercial success, grossing more than $65 million in the box office.
+The Cabin in the Woods finally premiered on March 9, 2012, at the South by Southwest film festival in Austin, Texas and was eventually released in the United States on April 13, 2012.
+The film went on to be a critical and commercial success, grossing more than $66 million in the box office.

 On September 5, 2017, the film is released by Lionsgate as a 4K Ultra HD + Blu-ray + Digital HD combo.
 Special features include: